knockout/tko/README.md

 The default package manager for monorepo currently is `npm` with the addition of [Lerna](https://lerna.js.org/docs/getting-started) as a viable choice for monorepo management.

-First thing at getting familiar with the project monorepo is to look at `Makefile` at project root.
-Since its a separate file spanning entire repo, we will cover only the most used commands:
+First thing at getting familiar with the project monorepo is to look at `./Makefile` at project root.
+Since its a separate file spanning entire repo, we will cover only the most commonly used commands:

 | Command | Effect |
 | ------- | ------ |
 | $ `git clone git@github.com:knockout/tko` | Clone the repository.
-| $ `make` | Install all dependencies, build reference and compatibility versions of TKO at `builds/*/dist/*` (without any transpilation - needs proving).
-It is the `default` behavior, calling `all` directive.
+| $ `make` | Install all dependencies, build *reference* and *compatibility* versions of TKO at `builds/*/dist/*` without any transpilation.
+It is the `default` makefile behavior calling `all` directive.
 | $ `make clean` | empties build directories `.../dist/*` and `package-lock.json`'s inside of every `package/*` and `builds/*`
 | $ `npm i` | Install local node packages and link tko modules
 | $ `make test` | Run all tests.
-See below.
-| $ `make watch` | Run all tests and watch for changes.
 See below.
 | $ `make publish-unpublished` | Bump versions and publish to npm registry